Introduction by Bernhard Guenther

 Kazimierz Dabrowski is a Polish psychiatrist and psychologist, who developed the Theory of Positive Disintegration (TPD).
 The Theory of Positive Disintegration is a novel approach to personality development.

-What is very interesting about this model is how similar it is to certain esoteric teachings, such as Gurdjeff’s Fourth Way, Mouravieff’s Gnosis (Esoteric Christianity) among others as well ancient Shamanism (not to be confused with medicine plant ceremonies but a way of life/being) with the intention to work on embodying (“growing”) the true individualized soul, the real “I”.
+It’s interesting to point out how this personality development model is similar to certain esoteric teachings, such as Gurdjeff’s Fourth Way, Mouravieff’s Gnosis (Esoteric Christianity) as well ancient Shamanism (not to be confused with medicine plant ceremonies but a Shamanism as way of life/being) with the intention to work on embodying (“growing”) the true individualized soul, the real “I”.
 Dabrowski sees crisis such as depression or maladjustment to social norms (disillusionment) as important stepping stones and potential for integrated personality development.

 “It is no measure of health to be well adjusted to a profoundly sick society.”